leminhnhutcto/vue3_demo/README.md

 <h1 align="center">Admin Vue 3.2.31</h1>

 <p>
   This repository is a form of original AdminLTE project.
-It is aim to use AdminLTE template with Vue.
+It is aim to use Admin template with Vue.
 </p>
 <br>